Krijger/krijgerzeefdruk.docpad/README.md

 Krijger Zeefdruk - website
 ===============

-Simple company website - currently a test in starting phase for using jekyll
+Simple company website - currently a test in starting phase for using docpad